reza-akbari-movahed/MDD-Classification-based-on-EEG-derived-Images-and-Deep-Learning/README.md

 The preprocessed EEG signals are saved into a MAT file and can be downloaded using the below link.
 The label 1 refers to HC samples and the label -1 refers to MDD cases. <br />
 https://drive.google.com/file/d/1A3Xyon397om1t5WxINzZzGMBjiaRd0d0/view?usp=sharing
 ## How to run
+1. Clone the GitHub repository.
-1. Download the dataset using the provided link and copy it to the main directory of the project.
+2. Download the dataset using the provided link and copy it to the main directory of the project.
-2. Go to the Image Generation Folder and run Data_Generator.m.
+3. Go to the Image Generation Folder and run Data_Generator.m.
    - When running, you should enter the direction which contains the MAT-file format dataset.
 For example, if the file is located in F:\\myfolder, you should enter "F:\\myfolder".
    - Note that the MAT-file save format should be set to -v7.3 in the settings of MATLAB (You can set this using the preferences menu in MATLAB).
-4. Run Python
+   - It results in creating a file named Extracted_Images.mat.
+Copy and paste this file into the Training and Evaluating folder
+4. Go to the Training and Evaluating folder and run one of the following codes in Python based on the evaluation method.
+   - Final_Code_Cross_Validation_With_Val.py
+   - Final_Code_Cross_Validation_Without_Val.py
+   - Final_Code_Random_Splitting.py